ildarakhmetov/energy-hackathon-2023-tutorial/index.md

 )
 ```

 We will filter the data by country.
-Let's compare the coal production in Canada and the China.
+Let's compare the coal production in Canada and China.

 ```python
 df_filtered = df[df['country'].isin(['Canada', 'China'])]